skhan59/skhan59.github.io/index.md

 I received my bachelor's degree from Loyola University Chicago, where I was on the Cybersecurity track for their Computer Science program.
 At Loyola, I was a consistent member of the Dean's List.

-I am firm believer that technology is the greatest asset to for creating social change.
+I am firm believer that technology is the greatest asset for creating social change.
 With my education and work experiences, I hope to become a leader in the tech-world in industries such as:

 -Human-Computer Interaction